reactjs/react.dev/content/docs/fragments.md

 permalink: docs/fragments.html
 ---

 A common pattern in React is for a component to return multiple elements.
-React provides first-class `Fragment` support that lets you group a list of children without adding extra nodes to the DOM.
+Fragments let you group a list of children without adding extra nodes to the DOM.

 Fragments look like empty JSX tags: